Synagogue Neustadt (Dresden): History of the building

 Leipzig station was destroyed, which is still missing today and has been replaced by a roof construction that was built.

 As late as 1989, a reconstruction of the destroyed parts of the building was planned, they were to be used for a centralisation of express freight handling.
 The fall of the Berlin Wall put an end to these plans and marked a turning point in the history of the freight station.

 The buildings of the former reception complex that are still standing are today and are listed as historical monuments.

 from 1938 until 1942 the offices of the Nazi Reichsbahn where located in the building and this train station was where the Jews of Saxony were gathered and send the concentration camps.

 From 1989 to 2016, the building was rented to other companies as an office building and later for artists, and from 2016 to 2021, the building was vacant.

 In December 2021, the Jewish community signed the lease agreement to rent the place and turn it into a synagogue and community center.

 Renovation of the building lasted until August 26, 2022, when the congregation celebrated its first Shabbat event, although renovation work was not yet completed.

-Today
+The congregation

-The building currently houses the Synagogue of about 400 square feet with 150 seats where services and community activities are regularly held.
+Rabbi Akiva Weingarten founded the Jewish Community Dresden (Jüdische Kultusgemeinde Dresden, abbreviated as JKD) in 2021 as a congregation independent of the Central Council of Jews in Germany.

+The synagogue was officially inaugurated on September 3, 2023, with the Lord Mayor of Dresden Dirk Hilbert, Rabbi Arthur Green from Boston, politicians from the city and state level, Rabbis from all over the world and hundreds of guests.
+The building currently houses the synagogue of approximately 450 m2 with 250 seats where services and community activities are regularly held.
 The building is divided into two parts, on the right side is where the synagogue, the community kitchen and offices are and on the left side the Besht Yeshiva Dresden classrooms, dormitory and offices are.
-The office of Rabbi Akiva Weingarten, the community Rabbi and founder of the Yeshiva, is also located in the building.
+The office of Rabbi Akiva Weingarten is also located in the building.